 We offer training on various topics related to scientific publishing.
-This can be in the form of a workshop (from 3 hours to 3 days), a series of workshops or an online course.
+This can be in the form of a workshop (from 3 hours to over 3 days), a series of workshops or an online course.

 Training can be tailored to your needs, with varying numbers of participants and types of exercise.

-Workshops often include individual feedback on writing (such as an abstract) written by participants, either beforehand or during the workshop or between parts of a workshop that spreads over several weeks.
+Workshops often include individual feedback on writing (such as an abstract) written by participants, either beforehand, during the workshop or between parts of a workshop that spreads over several weeks.
 We can quickly spot how writing can be improved and give constructive, supportive comments to help participants to improve them.
 This feedback can be done by the trainer or can also include feedback at a distance by freelance editors.

 Do you run a researcher development programme?
 Contact us to discuss how Cofactor’s workshops on writing and publishing could enhance the programme you provide to science, technology, engineering and medicine (STEM) PhD students or research staff.

 Would you like to attend a Cofactor workshop?
 Suggest one to your university’s researcher development training coordinator or contact us.
 We don’t currently run any open workshops, but we might in the future, so let us know if you’d be interested.

 Note: we do not provide training for researchers in arts, humanities and social sciences subjects.
 The writing style and standard procedures in these subjects are very different and others are more expert in them than we are.

 Would you like training for your research group or the collaborators on a project?
 We can provide tailored help, which can include a training workshop, coaching each author to get them to a first draft, individual feedback on first drafts, and editing of the final versions.

-Most of our training is derived from the standard one-day workshop ‘Writing and publishing a scientific paper’, which we have presented many times.
-This is designed for between 5 and 20 PhD students and researchers at any career stage in STEM subjects (life sciences, biomedical sciences, earth sciences, medicine, healthcare, physical sciences, engineering and computer sciences).
+Most of our training is derived from the standard two-day workshop ‘Writing and publishing a scientific paper’.
+This is designed for between 5 and 20 PhD students, postdocs or more senior researchers at any career stage in STEM subjects (life sciences, biomedical sciences, earth sciences, medicine, healthcare, physical sciences, engineering and computer sciences).